Moonshot: Optimizing Chain-Based Rotating Leader BFT via Optimistic Proposals

 \paragraph{Propose.} \pipelined consists of three distinct ways to propose a new block in a view; i) an optimistic proposal, ii) a normal proposal, and iii) a fallback proposal.
 An honest node proposes using at most two of the three methods.
 The optimistic proposal rule remains the same as in \simple and serves the same purpose, allowing voting to proceed without delay when network conditions are favourable.
 Comparatively, the normal proposal rule now only captures the first case of the same rule in \simple: Namely, $L_v$ multicasts a normal proposal $\sig{\Propose, B_k, \Cert_{v-1}(B_{k-1}), v}$, where $B_k$ extends $B_{k-1}$, upon entering view $v$ via $\Cert_{v-1}(B_{k-1})$.
 As before, $L_v$ does this even if it has already sent an optimistic proposal extending $B_{k-1}$ (which, as before, will necessarily contain $B_k$).
 As in \simple, this helps \pipelined obtain reorg resilience by ensuring that, after GST, $L_v$ will create a proposal that all honest nodes will vote for.
-Finally, $L_v$ multicasts $\sig{\FallbackPropose, B_h, \Cert_{v'}(B_{h-1}), \TimeoutCert_{v-1}, v}$, where $B_h$ extends $B_{h-1}$ and $\Cert_{v'}(B_{h-1})$ is the highest ranked $\Cert$ in $\TimeoutCert_{v-1}$, upon entering $v$ via $\TimeoutCert_{v-1}$.
-We note that in this case, although we have defined the payload of a block as being fixed for a given view, this restriction can be relaxed in the case of fallback proposals, since the voting rules ensure that if $\Cert^{f}_v(B_h)$ exists then no other block can be certified for $v$.
+Finally, $L_v$ multicasts $\sig{\FallbackPropose, B_h, \Cert_{v'}(B_{h-1}), \TimeoutCert_{v-1}, v}$, where $B_h$ extends $B_{h-1}$ and $\Cert_{v'}(B_{h-1})$ is $\Lock_i$, upon entering $v$ via $\TimeoutCert_{v-1}$.
+Importantly, since $L_v$ only attempts this proposal after executing the \emph{Lock} rule, $\Cert_{v'}(B_{h-1})$ is guaranteed to have a rank greater than or equal to that of the highest ranked certificate included in $\TimeoutCert_{v-1}$.
+We note that in the case of fallback proposals, the requirement that blocks created for the same view must contain the same payload can be relaxed because the voting rules ensure that if $\Cert^{f}_v(B_h)$ exists then no other block can be certified for $v$.